 A Living Wall boma differs from a traditional boma in several ways.
 It is made of chain-link fencing held up by living fence-posts cut from native Commiphora trees.
 The trees are not killed by the cutting of thick branches for fence-posts, and the chain-link wire ensures that the livestock cannot break out of the boma.
 My Living Walls painting shows a cow, a goat, a sheep, a donkey, a spotted hyena, a leopard and a lion, linked by the crossed lines of the chain-link wire.
 Some of the lines are shaped into the distinctive branches of the Commiphora, with their trifoliate leaves (leaves with 3 leaflets).
 Vegetation of all types grows up and around a Living Wall, creating an impenetrable barrier so that the Living Wall cannot be breached and livestock and predators cannot see each other, which is why the eyes of each animal in the painting are covered with Commiphora leaves.
 The fact that the painting shows livestock and predators as being physically close and linked together by the Living Wall, mirrors the situation on the Maasai Steppe, where they share the same land and the future of both are interlinked.

-400 Living Walls are now in operation on the Maasai Steppe, protecting 75,000 head of livestock nightly.
-The walls are in great demand and no livestock protected by a living wall have been killed since the program started in 2008.
-Living Walls are installed in areas where livestock depredation is high, so the installation of just a few Living Walls can lead to a drastic reduction in attacks on livestock.
+More than 1,100 Living Walls now exist on the Maasai Steppe, resulting in the planting of more than 184,000 Commiphora trees and protecting 170,000 head of livestock nightly.
+The walls are in great demand and since the program began in 2008 they have been 99.9% successful in preventing attacks on livestock, thus preventing retaliation against predators.
+Living Walls are installed at bomas where livestock depredation is high, so the installation of just a few Living Walls can lead to a drastic reduction in the number attacks on livestock.
 Local monitoring shows predator attacks have dropped precipitously, as have retaliatory killings of predators by livestock owners.
 Living Walls are changing attitudes to predators and they allow the Maasai to continue to live with lions, an animal of vital cultural importance.

 The original acrylic painting of Living Walls is available for sale.
 Please contact me for details.
 If it is sold privately I will donate 40% of the sale price to the African People & Wildlife Fund in Tanzania.
 If it sells during an exhibition where the venue collects a commission (usually between 10-50%), APW will still receive a minimum of 10%.
 Limited edition giclées are also available with a 20% donation to APW from the sale of each piece.
 See Purchase Options.